 "My visual capacities - practice of image-making and personal storytelling - all must subserve mindfulness, spiritual atunement, Engaged Creativity, and love of beauty in support of others, and their Story Forward."

-LISL'S LONGSTANDING INTEREST in matters of soul, creative expression, and the natural world were fostered by her architect father, interior designer mother, and other creatives in her family—all living in a country context.
+LISL'S LONGSTANDING interest in matters of soul, creative expression, and the natural world were fostered by her architect father, interior designer mother, and other creatives in her family—all living in an east coast country context.

 GROWING UP IN RURAL Northern New Jersey in the wake of two adventure seeking older brothers, Lisl engaged in community field sports, and worked and played on the surrounding farms and stables.
 Attending Far Hills Country Day School, with its emphasis on the arts, creative writing, music, and team sports, she was especially interested in theatre set and costume design.
 Lisl graduated from The Master's School in Dobbs Ferry, NY with it's emphasis on the Humanities.
 At Dobbs, she founded the literary magazine Panache.